 Think of all the time you would spend searching for your files if they weren’t organized.
 To make things worse, think of what would happpen if one of them gets deleted or forgotten by accident.

 Having the right structure in place prevents things like this from happening.
 And the sooner you start with your system, the better.
 It will take you days to reorganize your files if you do it anytime after the first year of your freelancing career.

-In this article, we’re going to first cover some best practices – those will be things you absolutely have do if you want your files to be organized.
-Secondly, we’ll cover some different file management systems that you can use to do that.
+In this article, we’re going to first cover some best practices – those will be things you absolutely have to do if you want your files to be organized.
+Secondly, we’ll cover some different file management systems that you can use to do just that.

 Let’s dive right in!

-Best practices for File & Folder Organisation
+Best practices for file & folder organisation

 1. Have a structure

-It goes without saying – the first step of getting organized is having a structure.
+It goes without saying – the first step to getting organized is having a structure.
 Make sure to really think that structure through, though.
 Don’t just make a couple of folders to fit the files you have.
 Here are questions that will help you form your structure:

 – What do I use most often / rarely?